jlr2/IntroductionPaaS/docker.md

 ---
-# Introduction to PaaS: develop, deploy, run and manage apps on the Cloud
+This exercise is included in the activity **Introduction to PaaS: develop, deploy, run and manage apps on the Cloud**